Contact UsLucy Newman

 Winter?
 Come With Us and Be Warm Inside and Out!

-Discover why the “Christmas Winds” make December in the islands a sailing mecca!
-There is no better opportunity than our annual BVI Flotilla to expand your sailing skills, navigate to idyllic shores, and of course, experience the epitome of vacation perfection.
+Discover why the “Christmas Winds” make December in the British Virgin Islands a sailing mecca!
+There is no better opportunity than our annual winter flotilla to expand your sailing skills, navigate to idyllic shores, and of course, experience the epitome of vacation perfection.
 The charm of the BVI’s lies in discovering the unique character of each pristine island in this volcanic archipelago.
-With lively culture and history on the four main islands topped only by the picturesque splendor of the 50+ smaller isles, every stop offers its own special magic.
-Find your “sit-back-and-relax” mode on Tortola; be mesmerized by Virgin Gorda’s natural granite pillars or marvel at the rugged scenery and colorful folklore of Jost Van Dyke.

 Location & Activities